 A Note on Plagiarism: The rules on plagiarism are different in this course than those applicable in other courses.
 Most attorneys drafting a contract start with an existing document prepared for a similar deal or purpose; this is considered an acceptable practice and does not raise issues of plagiarism.
-You may also consult form documents as you work on your drafting projects and may use language and sections of forms without attribution.
+You may also consult form documents as you work on your drafting projects and may use language and sections of forms without in-document attribution.
+However, you must disclose your use of form documents, samples, or similar sources including artificial intelligence to your professor.